 - Public Hearing

-Public hearings are held to help the Commission understand a proposed project by hearing what the public thinks of it.
-Public hearings are held in a suitable, neutral location in the region in which the proposed project is located.
-Any member of the public can attend the public hearing and offer comments for the Commission to consider.
+Public hearings are held in certain cases to help the Commission understand a proposed project by hearing what the public thinks of it.
+Public hearings are held in a neutral location in the region where the proposed project would be located.
+Any member of the public may attend the public hearing and offer comments for the Commission to consider.
 Public hearings are transcribed by a court reporter so that there is a written record of the comments.
 Public hearings are automatically held in some types of Commission proceedings and otherwise are held at the discretion of the Commission if there is sufficient public interest in the case.

 - Public Comments

 Generally, public comments can be submitted at any time in a Commission proceeding.
-In some cases, there is a comment deadline to ensure that the comments are available for the Commission to consider in reaching its decision on the case.
+In some cases, there is a comment deadline to ensure that the comments are available for the Commission to consider before reaching its decision on the case.
 Public comments may raise issues that the Commission would not otherwise know to consider.
-If an evidentiary hearing is to be held, public comments received before the hearing may help the Commission to ask questions of the parties and their witnesses.
+If an evidentiary hearing will be held, public comments received before the hearing may help the Commission to ask questions of the parties and their witnesses.

 Intervention is the procedure by which individuals or groups become formal parties to a case to present their interests directly to the Commission.
 Those who meet the criteria for intervention may be granted party status by the Commission, and are known as "intervenors."
 Examples of intervenors are landowners, public interest groups (such as environmental organizations), business organizations, municipal governments, and regional planning commissions.

 There are different mechanisms for intervening depending on the type of case.
 In most cases, a Motion to Intervene must be filed, along with a Notice of Appearance.
 In some limited instances, intervention status can be requested by filing a letter or an intervention form.